mck-/Open-VRP/README.md

 # Open-VRP

-Check out the [Wiki](https://github.com/mck-/Open-VRP/wiki) for an overview of Open-VRP and get-started!
+Check out the [Wiki](https://github.com/mck-/Open-VRP/wiki) for an overview of Open-VRP or scroll down for a summary, [fork](https://github.com/mck-/Open-VRP/fork_select) and get-started!

 ## Synopsis